Wire-Network/wire-docs/docs/smart-contract-development/company-contract.md

 ## Overview

-This page will guide you to creating and developing a simple contract using EOSIO CDT and C++ language.
+This page will guide you to creating and developing a simple contract using SYSIO CDT and C++ language.
 While prior knowledge of C++ is not necessary for this tutorial, we encourage you to familiarize yourself with the basics of C++ to enhance your understanding.

 ## Prerequisites